Driverless Trucking Heats Up in 2017

 Our list wouldn’t be complete without Peloton, which we’ve previously covered, but not since it secured a $60 million Series B in April of this year.
 That brings total disclosed funding to about $78 million.
 Investors like Lockheed Martin and Intel from the $16 million Series A in 2015 showed up with their checkbooks again.
 The round was led by Omnitracs, a leading fleet management company.

-The Peloton system involves trucks operating in a platoon or convoy concept, with a lead 18-wheeler operated by a person with several autonomous trucks following behind like in a train.
+The Peloton system involves trucks operating in a platoon or convoy concept, with a lead 18-wheeler operated by a person paired with a following 18-wheeler operated by a person.
 Peloton says its system can save an average of 7 percent in fuel costs per vehicle by platooning, which sounds similar to spooning but with less cuddling.